charlesrocabert/puutools/README.md

 ## What is puutools <a name="puutools"></a>

 <p align="justify">
-While tree-like data-structures are standard knowledge in computer science, the C++ standard library does not provide tree-like containers, and a straightforward tool to specifically manipulate ancestral relationships in individual-based simulations is still missing.
-<strong>puutools</strong> allows to dynamically create, track and manage lineage and/or coalescence trees during individual-based forward-in-time simulations of evolution.
+<strong>puutools</strong> is a C++ library which allows to dynamically create, track and manage lineage and/or coalescence trees during individual-based forward-in-time simulations of evolution.
 </p>

 <p align="justify">